-Table 5.2 (Updated April 2019)Summary Statistics for Class 7-8 Combination Trucks, 1970-2017
+Summary Statistics for Class 7-8 Combination Trucks, 1970-2016

-U. S. Department of Transportation, Federal Highway Administration, Highway Statistics 2017, Washington, DC, 2019, Table VM-1 and annual.
+U. S. Department of Transportation, Federal Highway Administration, Highway Statistics 2016, Washington, DC, 2017, Table VM-1 and annual.
 (Additional resources: www.fhwa.dot.gov)

-^a The Federal Highway Administration changed the combination truck travel methodology in 1993.

-^b Due to FHWA methodology changes, data from 2007-on are not comparable with previous data.
+^a The Federal Highway Administration changed the combination truck travel methodology in 1993. ^b Due to FHWA methodology changes, data from 2007-on are not comparable with previous data.
+Truck sales rose in 2010 for the first time since the sales peak in 2004 and have thus far continued to rise.

-Truck sales were at an all-time high of 11.4 million in 2018.
 Trucks under 10,000 lb continue to dominate truck sales.

-Table 5.3 (Updated April 2019) New Retail Truck Sales by Gross Vehicle Weight, 1970-2018^a (thousands)
+Table 5.3New Retail Truck Sales by Gross Vehicle Weight, 1970-2017a(thousands)